 Gallstones are very common and do not usually cause symptoms or complications.
 Most people who have them are aware of their presence.
-Almost one quarter of women and a smaller number of men will have developed a gallstone by time they are aged 60 years.
+Almost one-quarter of women and a smaller number of men will have developed a gallstone by the time they are aged 60 years.

 However, if the gallstone starts to move out of the gallbladder and becomes stuck in the bile duct, then various symptoms may manifest.

 - Severe upper abdominal pain on the right side that may radiate across the back and shoulder blade

 - Feeling sick or vomiting

 These symptoms are not always caused by gallstones but if you have them, see your GP.